X4BNet/x4b-status/content/issues/2025-07-26-lux-interruption.md

 section: issue
 title: LUX interruption
 date: 2025-07-26T13:18:31.979Z
-resolved: false
+resolved: true
 draft: false
 informational: false
 pin: false
-resolvedWhen: 2025-07-26T13:18:31.986Z
+resolvedWhen: 2025-07-27T11:20:23.547Z
 affected:
   - LU1
 severity: disrupted
 ---
-*Update* Up.
+*Update* No interruotions today.
+Upstream really messed up communication on this one.
+They will be emailing everyone over the next couple of days at which time we will know more.
+The next couple of days may have some network noise but is generally expected to be fine.

+*Update*.
 No information currently from upstream.
 Will leave open as more interruptions are posssible during the night.

 *Update* Appears down again.